 A1 vs A2

 A1 and A2 are both types of memory cards that offer cutting-edge performance.
-When it comes to expanding the storage space on your device or utilizing certain applications, A1 and A2 have distinct advantages over other models of memory card.
-Nevertheless, there are also some differences between them, so it is important to be aware of what makes each one unique.
+When it comes to expanding the storage space on your device or utilizing certain applications, A1 and A2 have distinct advantages over other models of memory cards.
+Nevertheless, they have differences, so it is important to know what makes each unique.

 A1

-The A1 memory cards are the original rating system when it comes to random read and write speeds.
+The A1 memory cards are the original rating system for random read and write speeds.
 These cards have a guaranteed minimum performance of 1500 IOPS for random reads, 500 IOPS for random writes, and a sustained write speed of at least 10 MB/s.

 A2

-A2 memory cards feature improved random read-write performance due to their data caching system.
-These cards offer a minimum random read speed of 4000 IOPS and a minimum random write speed of 2000 IOPS, plus a minimum sustained write speed of 10MB/s.
+Due to their data caching system, A2 memory cards feature improved random read-write performance.
+These cards offer a minimum random read speed of 4000 IOPS, a minimum random write speed of 2000 IOPS, and a minimum sustained write speed of 10MB/s.

 What are IOPS?

 What are IOPS?
-IOPs stands for input/output operations per second, and it is a measure of the speed at which a storage device can access data.
-This is an important factor to consider when purchasing storage cards or hard drives as applications often need to access multiple small pieces of data quickly.
+IOPs are input/output operations per second, measuring the speed at which a storage device can access data.
+This is an important factor to consider when purchasing storage cards or hard drives, as applications often need to access multiple small pieces of data quickly.
 The IOPS rating determines how efficiently a storage device can get these chunks of data, enabling faster and smoother performance.

 How do Micro SD Cards Compare to SSD drives?

-When it comes to comparing a Micro SD Card and an SSD drive, the Samsung 850 PRO can offer up to 100,000 IOPS (Input/Output Operations Per Second) of performance.
-Even with better models, these numbers can reach as high as 500,000 IOPS.
-On the other hand, a micro SD card may only be able to produce approximately 4,000 IOPS.
+When comparing a Micro SD Card and an SSD drive, the Samsung 850 PRO can offer up to 100,000 IOPS (Input/Output Operations Per Second) of performance.
+Even with better models, these numbers can reach 500,000 IOPS.
+On the other hand, a micro SD card may only produce approximately 4,000 IOPS.
 This indicates that those who require more advanced work on a mobile device may need to switch to using an external SSD drive instead of a micro SD card.

 U1 / U3 / V30 / V60 / V90